 Useful content.
 It’s the harbinger of SEO think pieces everywhere.
-When a new algorithm update rolls out and the SERPs drop faster than a think piece can be written, experts come out of the woodworks to hail that useful content will save the day!
+When a new algorithm update rolls out and the SERPs drop faster than a think piece can be written, experts come out of the woodwork to hail that useful content will save the day!
 Google has even said that webmasters should focus on making great content.
 Read our thoughts on E-A-T and making great content.

 We hear you, we hear you.
 But the question we keep scratching our heads over is: what in Larry Page’s good green Google is useful content?